-Most of the variability in endpoint in the older group occurred in the vertical axis, suggesting a poorer prediction or compensation for the effects of gravity.
+Most of the increased variability in endpoint in the older group occurred in the vertical axis (with some in the anterior-posterior extent,) suggesting a poorer prediction of or compensation for the effects of gravity.
 This result extends that of Kimura et al. (2015) into a more naturalistic task (i.e., without wrist or finger splints) and demonstrates a deficit in aging with the final corrective movement even with a predicable force such as gravity.
-Another possibility is a deficit in the previously described elevation/distance channel of the sensorimotor transformation (Flanders and Soechting, 1990) as we also found age-related inaccuracy in movement extent.
+This could be due a failure to recallibrate with gradually decreasing strength.
+In older adults, the ability to reach against gravity may be affected by loss of general muscle bulk (Prior et al. 2016).
+We speculate that the results are consistent with a deficit in the hypothesized elevation/distance channel of the sensorimotor transformation (Flanders and Soechting 1990) as we also found age-related inaccuracy in movement extent.
 Therefore a single neural control mechanism for both elevation and distance may be impaired with age.